esa/pagmo2/doc/sphinx/docs/cpp/islands/thread_island.rst

    Constructor with *use_pool* flag.

-   The *use_pool* flag signals whether or not the island should use a common thread pool shared by all islands.
+   The *use_pool* flag signals whether or not this island should use a common thread pool shared by all islands.

+   Using a thread pool is more computationally-efficient, for at least two reasons:

+   * it avoids runtime overhead when the number of islands evolving simultaneously is larger than the CPU count (e.g., in a large :cpp:class:`~pagmo::archipelago`);
+   * because the implementation uses the Intel TBB libraries, it integrates better with other pagmo facilities built on top of TBB (e.g., the :cpp:class:`~pagmo::thread_bfe` batch fitness evaluator).

-   Using a thread pool avoids runtime overhead when the number of islands evolving simultaneously is larger than the CPU count (e.g., in a large :cpp:class:`~pagmo::archipelago`).
-A thread pool however also introduces a serializing behaviour because the number of evolutions actually running at the same time is limited by the CPU count (whereas without the thread pool an unlimited number of evolutions
+   A thread pool
+   however also introduces a serializing behaviour because the number of evolutions actually running at the same time is limited by the CPU count (whereas without the thread pool an unlimited number of evolutions